NotRithik/StableDira/README.md

 ## How It Works

 1. **Lock Collateral**:
-   Users lock ATOM as collateral in the smart contract.
+   Users lock OM as collateral in the smart contract.

 2. **Mint Stablecoins**:
    The system calculates the user's collateral health, allowing them to mint stablecoins proportionally.